GabrielWest2/BedwarsPlus/README.md

 # Config
 servername - The ip adress displayed at the bottom of the scoreboard
+prefix - The prefix before all bedwars messages
 bossbardelay - The amount of ticks inbetween bossbar cycle(20 ticks per second)
 bossbar - A list of the bossbar messages to be displayed in the waiting lobby